 Beaver Scouts are the youngest section of the Scouting family, for boys and girls aged 6-8.
 Their activities are based around making things, outdoor activities, singing, playing games, going out on visits, investigating nature, listening to stories, learning how to be safe and most importantly, making new friends and having loads of fun.

 Beaver Scouts can also go on Group Camps for the day or a sleepover as part of the Beaver Colony.
-At the moment a regular 50-60 children attend Cholsey Beavers each week.
+We have space for 48 children to attend Cholsey Beavers each week, across two nights.

 If any parents would like to help in the running of the Beaver Colony on a regular or part time basis, please contact David Mould .